Q: What is Amazon Kinesis Video Streams?

 For a producer that is transmitting video data into the video stream, you will experience a 2 - 10 second lag in the live playback experience in the Kinesis Video Streams management console.
 The majority of the latency is added by the producer device as it accumulates frames into fragments before it transmits data over the internet.
 Once the data enters into the Kinesis Video Streams endpoint and you request playback, the console will get H.264 media type fragments from the durable storage, trans-package the fragments into a media format suitable for playback across different internet browsers.
 The trans-packaged media content will then be transferred to your location where you requested the playback from over the internet.

 Q: What Is Server-Side Encryption for Kinesis Video Streams?

-Server-side encryption is a feature in Kinesis Video Streams that automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) that you specify.
+Server-side encryption is a feature in Kinesis Video Streams that automatically encrypts data before it's at rest by using an AWS KMS key that you specify.
 Data is encrypted before it is written to the Kinesis Video Streams storage layer, and it is decrypted after it is retrieved from storage.
 As a result, your data is always encrypted at rest within the Kinesis Video Streams service.

 Q: How do I get started with server-side encryption?

 Server-side encryption is always enabled on Kinesis video streams.
 If a user-provided key is not specified when the stream is created, the default key (provided by Kinesis Video Streams) is used.